 Day 5: Chimpanzee Trekking & Bigodi Swamp Walk

-This morning, you will go on a forest walk in search of chimpanzees.
-While trekking within the lush green forest, you will be surrounded by sights and sounds of the resident birds and you can expect to spot at least 8 other types of primates, most probably the Red-tailed and grey-cheeked Mangabeys and obviously the endangered chimpanzees, plus many other forest mammals, butterflies, etc. Walking in this forest is fairly easy due to the well-maintained trails and moderately flat terrain.
+This morning, embark on a forest trek searching for the rare chimpanzees.
+While trekking within the lush tropical forest of Kibale, the sights and sounds of resident birds are all over and one can anticipate to meet at least 8 other types of primates, most probably the Red-tailed and grey-cheeked Mangabeys and obviously the endangered chimpanzees, plus many other forest mammals, butterflies, etc. Walking in this forest is averagely less hectic than other forests like Bwindi due to its well-kept paths and moderately flat terrain.
 Return to the starting point, have a picnic lunch while waiting for a cultural tour.

 In the afternoon, you will explore the Bigodi Wetland Sanctuary, part of the bigger Magombe wetlands.
 The sanctuary is a popular eco-tourism destination with in the Kibale Forest area and is operated by the Kibale Association for Rural and Environmental Development (KAFRED), a local community based organization.
 Among the many activities done in Bigodi, include bird watching, swamp and community walks.